AnejL/archer/readme.md

 *essentials* - list of essential official arch packages for creating a small and functional system

 *installer.sh* - main script that makes all the changes to the system

-*tester.sh* - test version of the above script (dummy functions, verbose output, makes no changes to actual system)

 *configs* - directory for all the config files that are copied or compiled in the installation process